Flying-Tea/VeggieWaste/README.md

 - **MobileNetV3** Convolutional Neural Network
 - Light weight and high accuracy-to-performance ratio
-- Exported to ONNX for cross-platform inferance
+- Exported to ONNX for cross-platform inference
-- Real-time image classifcation
+- Real-time image classification

 ### How It Works

 1. The user sends an image through the web interface, where it is then sent to the backend.
-2. The backend recieves the image then:
+2. The backend receives the image then:
    - Preprocesses the image
-   - Runs inferance using **MobileNetV3-based ONNX model** that was trained using 10,000+ images.
+   - Runs inference using **MobileNetV3-based ONNX model** that was trained using 10,000+ images.
-3. The API returns the classifcation and confidence score.
+3. The API returns the classification and confidence score.
 4. The frontend displays the result instantly.

 ## Running Locally